The Indian Sociologist

 The Indian Sociologist was an Indian nationalist journal in the early 20th century.
-Its subtitle was An Organ of Freedom, and Political, Social, and Religious Reform,mouthpiece of the nationalist revolutionaries.
+Its subtitle was An Organ of Freedom, and Political, Social, and Religious Reform, mouthpiece of the nationalist revolutionaries.

-The journal was edited by Shyamji Krishna verma from 1905 to 1914, then between 1920 and 1922.
-It was originally produced in London until May 1907, when Krishna verma moved to Paris.
+The journal was edited by Shyamji Krishnavarma from 1905 to 1914, then between 1920 and 1922.
+It was originally produced in London until May 1907, when Krishnavarma moved to Paris.
 The journal was edited in Paris from June 1907, but the change of address was only announced in the September 1907 issue.
 Publication continued in Paris until 1914, when Krishnavarma moved to Geneva on account of the First World War.
 While in Geneva, he abandoned the publication under pressure from the Swiss authorities.
 He recommenced publication in December 1920 and continued until September 1922.

 Political origin

 The first issue contained the following statement:

 The appearance of a journal conducted by an Indian sociologist in England is an event likely to cause surprise in some quarters; but there are many weighty grounds to justify such a publication.
 The political relations between England and India urgently require a genuine Indian interpreter in the United Kingdom to show, on behalf of India, how Indians really fare and feel under British rule.
 No systematic attempt has, so far as our knowledge goes, ever been made in this country by Indians themselves to enlighten the British public with regard to the grievances, demands, and aspirations of the people of India and its unrepresented millions before the bar of public opinion in Great Britain and Ireland.
 This journal will endeavour to inculcate the great sociological truth that "it is impossible to join injustice and brutality abroad with justice and humanity at home."
-It will from time to time remind the British people that they can never succeed in being a nation of freedom and lovers of freedom so long as they continue to send out members of the dominant classes to exercise despotisms in Britain’s name upon the various conquered races that constitute Britain’s military empire.
+It will from time to time remind the British people that they can never succeed in being a nation of freedom and lovers of freedom so long as they continue to send out members of the dominant classes to exercise despotisms in Britain's name upon the various conquered races that constitute Britain's military empire.

 The Indian Sociologist will not be identified with any political party.
 It will be guided in its policy by the fundamental truths of social science, the first principle of which is that "every man has freedom to do all that he wills, provided he infringes not the freedom of any other man".
 In discussing political, social, and religious questions, we shall frequently appeal to sociology, which, as expounded by the founder of that new and profound science, proves conclusively that "all despotisms, whether political or religious, whether of sex, of caste, or of custom, may be generalised as limitations to individuality, which it is the nature of civilisation to remove."

 The journal also featured two quotes from Herbert Spencer, an important influence on it: